 When you earn a master's in finance, you'll acquire financial knowledge and analytical skills with widespread appeal to employers in a variety of industries, including corporate finance, commercial banking, securities analysis, investment banking, financial planning, risk management and insurance.

 Career opportunities for MS in Finance degree holders are varied, and the number of jobs continues to grow.
-According to the U.S. Bureau of Labor Statistics, personal financial advising jobs are projected to grow 27 percent through 2022.
-Employment of financial analysts is expected to rise by 16 percent and financial managers by 9 percent.
+According to the U.S. Bureau of Labor Statistics, personal financial advising jobs are projected to soar, with expected growth of 30 percent through 2024.
+Employment of financial analysts is expected to rise by 12 percent.
 Positions in finance will continue to grow for those with a master's degree, both inside and outside of the finance industry.

 Coursework for the master's in finance program provides a solid understanding of quantitative tools and analysis relative to financial markets, financial institutions, government and corporate applications.
 Experienced faculty bring a high level of real-world experience, integrating theory and practice.